-Hostas (Hosta plantaginea) are some of the most popular plants for home gardens and landscapes.
+Hostas (Hosta spp., USDA zones 3-9) are some of the most popular plants for home gardens and landscapes.
 They are easy to grow and provide a range of leaf colors, leaf shapes and textures not found in other plants.
-They can thrive in a shade garden, and this perennial will come back season after season for decades.
-The species plantaginea is one of about 45 registered hosta species.
-Other popular species include Hosta sieboldiana and Hosta fortunei.
-There are over 7,000 cultivars in the Hosta genus.
+Flourishing in a shade garden, this cold-hardy perennial will come back season after season for decades.
+The species H. plantaginea is one of about 45 registered hosta species.
+Other popular species include H. sieboldiana, H. ventricosa, and H. fortunei.
+There are more than 6,000 cultivars in the Hosta genus.

 Video of the Day

-The plantaginea group originated in China, but they have been grown in this country since the late 18th century.
-As with other hostas, this group includes shade-tolerant plants that prefer morning sun followed by shade, but cultivars of the group are the most heat tolerant of all the hostas.
-Popular cultivars include Hosta 'August Moon,' Hosta 'Sum and Substance' and Hosta 'Guacamole.'
+Most hosta species originated in China, but they've been grown in this country since the late 18th century.
+These shade-tolerant plants prefer morning sun followed by afternoon shade, but some cultivars are more sun-tolerant than others.
+Popular sun-tolerant cultivars include Hosta 'August Moon,' Hosta 'Sum and Substance' and Hosta 'Guacamole.'

-Plants range in size from about 1 foot tall and wide to 3- to 4-foot-tall specimens that can spread up to 5 feet.
-Oval leaves are broad, with shades of green and pronounced veins, producing a rich, textured surface.
+Plants range in size from just a few inches tall and wide to 3- to 4-foot-tall specimens that can spread up to 8 feet or more.
+Leaves can be broad or narrow, with shades of green and pronounced veins, producing a rich, textured surface.
 Some cultivars have variegated coloring.
 Hostas are hardy, but they do have a few pests that can harm them.
 If deer often visit your yard, they will treat your hostas like an all-you-can-eat salad bar.

 Best Uses for Hostas

 They look best when a number of plants are massed together.
-Choose cultivars with different leaf colors and textures to create a stunning effect.
+Choose cultivars with different leaf colors, patterns, and textures to create a stunning effect.
 The leaves from massed plantings shade the ground below them, discouraging weed growth.
-Hostas have large leaves that create a dense texture in the garden, so consider combining them with ferns and other plants with fine textures.
+Many hostas have large leaves that create a dense texture in the garden, so consider combining them with ferns and other plants with fine textures.
 The contrast will loosen up the look of the garden.

 How to Grow Hostas